 In this podcast, Steve was joined by Havener Capital Partners Founder & CEO Stacy Havener in which he talks about his unorthodox career path, the culture at Prospector and their bottom-up investment mindset.

-By listening to this podcast, you will also hear Steve elaborate on:
+Listen to this podcast and hear Steve elaborate on:

 - Similarities between successful baseball organizations and investment portfolios